Stew-McD/T-reX_Publication/reviews/T-reX_manuscript_V1_review-notes.md

 ### General

 * [x] changed "WasteAndMaterialFootprint to "T-reX" in manuscript
-* [ ] changed "WasteAndMaterialFootprint to "T-reX" in code, documentation, github, etc.
+* [ ] changed "WasteAndMaterialFootprint to "T-reX" in code, documentation, github, etc. (I've contacted LL to ask her opinion)
 * [ ] re-run the program with the new name
 * [ ] re-run the analysis with the new name
 * [x] revised the highlights/spotlight points
 * [x] revised the abstract
 * [x] added a graphical abstract (lol, I'll make a better one if you don't like this one)
-* [ ] add a list of abbreviations
+* [x] add a list of abbreviations

 ### Introduction

 * [x] revised the introduction
-* [ ] separate the introduction into two sections: background and  short introduction
+* [x] separate the introduction into two sections: background and short introduction
-* [ ] define 'waste/material footprint' in the introduction
+* [x] define 'waste/material footprint' in the introduction
 * [ ] maybe move the text about Laurenti's method to somewhere earlier
 * [ ] move CSI to later in the intro/background ~122 in V1
 * [ ] add mention of limitations of current approaches in the introduction (regarding the future)
-* [ ] add explicit mention of EDIP in the intro
+* [x] add explicit mention of EDIP in the intro

 ### Methods